meowmix1337/dave_van_pinkaloo_react_challenge/README.md

 	- Hiding inactive campaigns
 	- Showing percentage of progress
 	- Turn progress bar green when goal has been reached
-	- Added the ability to add funds to use account
+	- Added the ability to add funds to user account
-	- Disable user name and icon on top right with balance
+	- Display user name and icon on top right with balance
 	- Added message to contributions

 ## Submitting